hare1039/iwara-dl/README.md

   -d       generate list of names from current folder and try to update them all
            implies -t -c -s
-  -n       output downloaded file name only(hides curl download bar)
+  -n       output downloaded file name only(hides curl download bar) -i [n]   add a name to iwara ignore list and delete the file

+extra:
+  .iwara_ignore file => newline-saperated list of filenames of skipping download

 ```

 ```